-Ridge Preservation with Bone Grafting and Membrane for Southlake, Arlington, & Austin Dental Patients
+Ridge Preservation with Bone Grafting and Membrane - Southlake, TX

 Guided Bone Regeneration (GBR) is a term that refers to procedures that are designed to regenerate bone to repair defects around natural teeth and dental implants that were previously placed or to generate additional bone in areas that are deficient prior to the placement of bridges or implants.